These oven-baked potato wedges are the fancier cousin of French fries.

 - The best potatoes for this recipe are Russet potatoes.
 Firm ones with smooth skin are the most ideal.
 Choose similarly shaped potatoes for even cooking.
-Also, if you can, pick the organic kind for the least amount of pesticide residue.

 - Ensure crisp on the outside and moist on the inside wedges by soaking the potatoes raw in hot water for 10 minutes.
 The process gets rid of some potato starch, which allows the spuds to absorb more moisture.
 Try this simple trick, and you’ll get a nice crunch in every bite.